 Pasta with greens and beans is a classic combination in Italian cuisine, satisfying the heartiest of appetites.
-You can vary this dish of pasta with different beans and greens each time you make it.
-Of course, you can vary the kind of pasta used as well.
+You can vary this dish with different beans and greens each time you make it.
 Give the dish a traditional Tuscan touch with a few raisins, or a briny lilt with olives or sun-dried tomatoes.

 - 10 to 12-ounce bunch greens, any variety (see variations)

 - 16 ounces pasta (any short, chunky shape)